PokeMutt/CoreEngine/README.md

 # CoreEngine
-A tiny engine for game development.
+A tiny java game engine.
 This was made specifically for a couple of projects of mine to facilitate my understanding of how game engines work. <br>

 # <h2>Overview</h2>